P.F. Chang's Crispy Honey Chicken (Copycat Recipe)

 How to Make P.F.
 Chang's Crispy Honey Chicken

 1. Make the alkaline soy brine.
 Dissolve half a teaspoon of baking soda in one cup of water, then stir in one tablespoon of soy sauce.
 Pour this over your cubed chicken breast and refrigerate for at least two hours.
-P.F.
-Chang’s brines for a full 24 hours, and longer marination does improve both texture and flavor, so go as long as you can.
+I push it to a full 24 hours when I have the time, and longer marination does improve both texture and flavor, so go as long as you can.

 2. Make the batter.
 Whisk together the flour, cornstarch, baking soda, and baking powder in a large bowl.
 Add one cup of ice-cold water and whisk until there are no dry clumps.
 Add the egg and whisk until smooth, then add the oil and whisk until incorporated.
 Store this in the fridge until you're ready to fry.
 The batter keeps for several hours and needs to be ice-cold when it hits the oil.